-We researched not only manufacturer’s specifications and documentation to satisfy our quest for the best video drone, but we also looked at tons of user reviews to see what others thought about their drones.
-These are what we felt were the 10 best on the market today when it comes to not only price and reliability but also the ability to capture solid video.
+In our quest for the best video drone, we researched not only manufacturer’s specifications, but we also looked at tons of user reviews.
+These are what we felt were the 10 best aerial video drones on the market today when it comes to price, reliability, and ability to capture solid video.
 A number of video drones can also take excellent still shots, and we took that into account when we set out to rank them.

 5 Best Video Drones Overview

 |Drone Name||Camera Type||Video Resolution||Number of Rotors||Flight Time||Remote Control Type||Amazon Rating||Our Rating|

 |Autel Robotics X-Star||4K HD Video||12 Megapixel||4||25 min.||Android/iOS mobile app||4.5 stars||5 stars|

 |DJI Inspire1Pro||X5 4K Video||h.264 16MP||4||15 min.||Flight Stick||5 stars||4.5 stars|

 |Ehang AVR-IOS-05-3||FPV||93° 4K 12MP Video||4||25 min.||Android/iOS Mobile App||4 stars||3.5 stars|